Renminbi: Issuance

-As of 2019, renminbi banknotes are available in denominations from ¥0.1, ¥0.5 (1 and 5 jiao), ¥1, ¥5, ¥10, ¥20, ¥50 and ¥100.
+As of 2019, renminbi banknotes are available in denominations of ¥0.1, ¥0.5 (1 and 5 jiao), ¥1, ¥5, ¥10, ¥20, ¥50 and ¥100.
 These denominations have been available since 1955, except for the ¥20 notes (added in 1999 with the fifth series) ¥50 and ¥100 notes (added in 1987 with the fourth series).
-Coins are available in denominations from ¥0.01 to ¥1 (¥0.01–1).
+Coins are available in denominations from ¥0.01 to ¥1.
 Thus some denominations exist in both coins and banknotes.
 On rare occasions, larger yuan coin denominations such as ¥5 have been issued to commemorate events but use of these outside of collecting has never been widespread.

 The denomination of each banknote is printed in simplified written Chinese.
 The numbers themselves are printed in financial Chinese numeral characters, as well as Arabic numerals.
 The denomination and the words "People's Bank of China" are also printed in Mongolian, Tibetan, Uyghur and Zhuang on the back of each banknote, in addition to the boldface Hanyu Pinyin "Zhongguo Renmin Yinhang" (without tones).
 The right front of the note has a tactile representation of the denomination in Chinese Braille starting from the fourth series.
 See corresponding section for detailed information.

 The fen and jiao denominations have become increasingly unnecessary as prices have increased.
 Coins under ¥0.1 are used infrequently.
 Chinese retailers tend to avoid fractional values (such as ¥9.99), opting instead to round to the nearest yuan (such as ¥9 or ¥10).